 Always Add a Water Bath.

 I like to add a small pot of water on the lower rack of the oven while I bake my cheesecakes, cakes, cupcakes, etc. However, you can always add your cheesecake pan within another pan that has a small amount of water as your bath.
 Either way, it keeps in the proper moisture and helps everything to bake nicely.

 Yup, that's right.
 No quick peeking every few minutes.
 Every time that the oven door is open, it causes your cheesecakes to inflate from the sudden shift in temperature.
-That's why it's imperative to end the baking of your cheesecakes by turning off the oven and cracking open the oven door slightly for a few minutes before removing them out of it entirely.
+That's why it's imperative to end the baking of your cheesecakes by turning off the oven and cracking open the oven door slightly for a few minutes before removing them from it entirely.

 When checking to see if your cheesecake is done, always do the jiggle test to ensure that it only jiggles slightly in the middle.
-Don't worry—while it cools, the trapped heat will continue to cook the center nicely.
+Don't worry---while it cools, the trapped heat will continue to cook the center nicely.

 GINGERSNAP COOKIE CRUST:

 Preheat oven to 350 degrees Fahrenheit and prepare a 7 or 8-inch cheesecake pan by lightly greasing it with butter.